-To create or edit a label p4 label To list all labels known to the system p4 labels
+To create or edit a label p4 label To list all labels known to the system p4 labels To create a label and tag files with the label p4 tag p4 [g-opts] lock [-c changelist#] [file ...]

 Lock an opened file against changelist submission.